luke-ded/walkUCF/README.md

 # walkUCF
 **walkUCF** is a virtual walking map of the University of Central Florida that exhibits many advantages over other UCF maps.
+Check out the UCF Today **[news article](https://www.ucf.edu/news/programming-student-develops-app-that-maps-the-quickest-routes-around-the-ucf-campus/)** featuring this project!

 ![Homepage Screenshot](images/homepage.png)